FlagBrew/PKSM/README.md

 * Federico, YodaDaCoda, /u/SatansRoommate, Immersion for testing builds
 * Cosimo Vivoli, Hat3Mond4ys for some database entries
 * Paul G, Kian Josh King for some wc6s
+* Majickhat55 for Entree Forest and Dream Radar collection
 * Poutros for N's collection
 * Shai for the icon and Fabrizio for the name